FNLeaf/NetPingtest/README.md

 # NetPingtest
-Checks PING availability of the network devices
+Checks PING availability of the network devices and sends email if you configured settings in the script.